devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 | 📙  | Widget | A visual component (or a component that interacts with the visual aspect of an application) [[@boelensWidgetStateBuildContext2018]](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956) |
 | --- | ------ | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-Let's have look at an example, this app displays an endless feed of Wisdoms combined with vaguely thought-provoking stock images:
+Let's have look at an example, this is the Wisgen app [[@faustWisgen2019]](https://github.com/Fasust/wisgen), it displays an endless feed of Wisdoms combined with vaguely thought-provoking stock images:

 ![Wisgen Widgets](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-widgets.png)

 _Figure 8: Wisgen Widgets [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-As you can see, all UI-Components of the app are Widgets.
+All UI-Components of the app are Widgets.
 From high-level stuff like the App-Bar and the ListView down to to the granular things like texts and buttons (I did not highlight every Widget on the screen to keep the figure from becoming overcrowded).
 In code, the build method of a card Widget would look something like this:

 ```dart
 @override